ContentChef/contentchef-go/README.md

 }

 // will retrieve from the channel website a single content
-// Search accepts two parametrs.
+// Search accepts two parameters.
 // A context object (if you are unsure about it use Context.TODO())
 // The Search configuration object myPaginatedResponse, err := ch.Search(context.TODO(), conf)